hueylincheng/project-GettingCleaningData/codeBook.md

 * Each observations forms a row
 * Each table/file stores data about one kind of observation

+The tidy data set I would like to create can offer the view of data group by the volunteer, the activity they do, the sensor signal being measured in multiple directions.

 To transform this data set to tidy data set, a few steps below are followed:
-1. merge the data in the test and train 2 data sets
+1. Merge the data in the test and train 2 data sets
-2. give each column a descriptive names
+2. Give each column a descriptive names
-3. remove duplicate columns.
+3. Remove duplicate columns.
 Use dim(), str(), unique(), head(), tail(), nrow() to help examing the data
-4. select only mean() and std() variables/features we would like to keep
+4. Select only mean() and std() variables/features we would like to keep

 After we get a consolidated data set without duplications, we get a data set with 10299 observations and 68 columns.
 66 of them are feature names which represent different measurements from 2 senor signals - accelerometer and gyroscope).
 The problem we can observe is this data consolidated data set has column headers that are values, not variable names.